Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Iowa State and its opponents have gone over the current 58.5-point total in four of 10 games (40%) this season.

-- TCU has combined with its opponents to score more than 58.5 points in seven of 10 games this season.
+- TCU and its opponents have combined to score more than 59 points in seven of 10 games this season.

-- Friday's total is 3.0 points lower than the two team's combined 61.5 points per game average.
+- The combined points per game average of the two teams, 61.5, is 2.5 points greater than Friday's over/under.

-- This contest's total is 3.6 points greater than the 54.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.1 points above the 54.9 these two squads combine to allow per game this season.

+- Cyclones games have an average total of 52.3 points this season, 6.7 fewer than Friday's over/under.

-- The average total in Cyclones games this season is 52.3, 6.2 points fewer than Friday's total of 58.5 .
+- The 59.4 PPG average total in Horned Frogs games this season is 0.4 points more than this game's over/under.

-- In 2021, games involving the Horned Frogs have averaged a total of 59.4 points, 0.9 more than the set total in this contest.

 Iowa State Stats and Trends